getify/foi-lang/formalization-work/Foi-Specification.md

 factored out of a hook body must stay inside a namespace-marked hook declaration -- shared logic across hooks composes as inline `def`s inside those hooks or passes slot values through parameters.

+The converse follows from *lexically encloses*: a function declared **inside** a hook body is enclosed by that hook, and its perform sites attribute to that hook's namespace wherever it is later passed or invoked from.
+Attribution is fixed at the declaration site, never at the call site -- a closure a hook mints over its own instance reads and writes that instance's slot correctly even when a free function invokes it.

 Cross-namespace slot access is structurally impossible: no key value exists that could be passed between namespaces, because